GINNY SEUNG CHOI

 Senior Fellow, F. A. Hayek Program for Advanced Studies in Philosophy, Politics, and Economics

-Associate Director, Academic & Student Programs, Mercatus Center
+Senior Program Director, Academic & Student Programs, Mercatus Center

 Senior Research Fellow, Mercatus Center

-Ginny Choi is an Associate Director of Academic & Student Programs, a Senior Fellow with the F. A. Hayek Program for Advanced Study in Philosophy, Politics, and Economics, and a Senior Research Fellow at the Mercatus Center at George Mason University.
+Ginny Choi is a Senior Program Director of Academic & Student Programs, a Senior Fellow with the F. A. Hayek Program for Advanced Study in Philosophy, Politics, and Economics, and a Senior Research Fellow at the Mercatus Center at George Mason University.
 She holds a PhD in Economics from George Mason University (Fairfax, VA, USA), an MA in Economics from New York University (New York, NY, USA), and a BA in Economics from Emory University (Atlanta, GA, USA).
 She has also attended the General Course at the London School of Economics and Political Science (London, UK).

 Before joining Mercatus, Ginny was an Assistant Professor of Economics at the Alex G. McKenna School of Business, Economics and Government at Saint Vincent College (Latrobe, PA, USA).
 Originally from South Korea, she spent most of her formative years in Jakarta, Indonesia.